derrick-n-black/data-analysis-portfolio/README.md

 # [Data Merging and Matching with RStudio](https://github.com/derrick-n-black/Data-Merge-and-Match)
 This was a freelance data analysis project I completed for the Associate Director, Clinical Data Management of a pharmaceutical company.
+* A source data file of clinical trial visits needed to be compared to a secondary data file of visits for date, time, and visit type.
+Source file rows that did not match with any secondary file rows were to be stored in a new file and exported to CSV.
+* Data cleaning, merging, and matching was performed in RStudio.

 # [Data Analytics with SQL - New Wheels Case Study](https://github.com/derrick-n-black/New-Wheels)
 This project was from the "Data Analytics with SQL" course from the *Data Analytics Essentials* program (Great Learning - The University of Texas at Austin, Texas Executive Education).